habbes/experiments/Utf8JsonWriterForOData/experiment-proposals.md

 `StartTextWriterValueScope(string contentType)` | *See notes on Providing TextWriter for directing writing below* `EndTextWriterValueScope()` |  *See notes on Providing TextWriter for directing writing below*

+### Notes on recursion depth

+`Utf8JsonWriter` has a default max recursion depth of 64.
+This means that writing JSON with more than 64 levels of nested will throw an exception. `ODataMessageWriterSettings` sets a default max recursion depth of 100.
+This means writing could potentially fail due to recursion depth errors.
+We should set the max depth of `Utf8JsonWriter` to at least that of `ODataMessageWriter`.

 ### Notes on string escaping

 `JsonWriter` escapes property names and all string values written with `WriteValue(string value)` and `WriteName(string name)`.
 Values written with `WriteRawValue(string value)` or most string values from conversions of other primitive types.
 However, when in `Ieee754Compatible` mode, where `long`s and `double`s are quoted, they are also escaped.

 By default, OData uses the `ODataStringEscapeOption.EscapeNonAscii` which escapes all control characters (like `\n`) and non-ascii characters. `Uf8JsonWriter` allows you to specify a `TextEncoder` which will handle the escaping.
 When none is provided, it will use a default `JavaScriptEncoder` which also escapes non-ascii chars(outside basic-latin Unicode range).
-So we can rely on `Utf8JsonWriter`'s escaping instead of using our own (much less efficient) implementation.
+So we can rely on `Utf8JsonWriter`'s escaping instead of using our own (much less efficient) implementation. `Utf8JsonWriter`'s default `JavaScriptEncoder` also escapes sensitive HTML characters like `<` and `>` to protect against XSS attacks if the payload is rendered in an HTML page.
+I'm not sure if OData escapes such characters, if it doesn't, we could consider the `JavaScriptEncoder.UnsafeRelaxedJsonEscaping` which doesn't escape HTML-sensitive characters, or find an encoder which produces the same results as OData.

 ### Notes on number formatting